kurianbenoy/QG-Net/readme.md

 (refer tests/input.for.test/input.txt)
 - of course doing a test cross in humans is unethical and impractical. instead geneticists use pedigree analysis to study the inheritance pattern of human genetic diseases link
 - of course doing a test cross in humans is unethical and impractical. instead geneticists use pedigree analysis to study the inheritance pattern of human genetic diseases link
-- in 2012 the economic intellegince ranked warsaw as the 32nd most liveable city in the world?
+- in 2012 the economic intellegince ranked warsaw as the 32nd most liveable city in the world.

 ## Output
 ```